aeon-toolkit/aeon/docs/developer_guide/adding_typehints.md

 It uses the `pyod` library, which is a soft dependency.
 The `TYPE_CHECKING` constant is used to ensure that the `pyod` library is only imported at the top level while type checking is performed. `from __future__ import annotations` is used to allow forward references in type hints.
 See [PEP 563](https://peps.python.org/pep-0563/) for more information.
-The `pyod` `BaseDetector` class can now be used in type hints.
+The `pyod` `BaseDetector` class can now be used in type hints with these additions.

  ```python
 from __future__ import annotations